 Neroli oil is named for the Princess of Nerola, Italy, Anne Marie Orsini.
 She was the first to use the essence as a perfume rather than a medicine.
 The bitter orange oil has been called neroli ever since.

 The Orange tree is native to southern China and northeastern India.
 It was most likely introduced to the Mediterranean by way of Portuguese and Italian traders where it was then cultivated by the Spanish.
 In the mid 1500’s the orange tree came to the Americas where it now leads the word in production.
 Orange trees are subtropical, favoring annual rainfall of 13-50 cm.
 They can be found on six continents and are the world’s most commonly grown fruit tree.

 Recipes that include Orange Blossoms.
 One is easiest, three is harder.

-People have spotted Orange Blossoms using the Specialty Produce app for iPhone and Android.
+Someone spotted Orange Blossoms using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.